-In light of limited growth prospects, wireline companies manage their operations for cash flow.
+In light of limited growth prospects, wireline companies manage their operations in order to maximize cash flow.
 Cash flow goes to maintain operations, pay down debt, buy back common stock, and reward investors with an attractive dividend.
 It's not unusual for these telcos to have payout ratios in excess of 100% and double-digit yields.
 Debt ratios may be rather high, as well.
 Segment consolidation has helped to improve revenue and cost synergies.

 Selections for Growth and Income

-Companies offering investors growth and income have mature wireline businesses and other expanding operations.
+Companies offering investors growth and income tend to have mature wireline businesses, while expanding their operations elsewhere.
 The remaining Baby Bells, after several rounds of consolidation, have the most prominent growth and income stocks.
 They have concentrated wired assets around metropolitan areas, while divesting outlying networks.
-Managements are shifting the mix in favor of wireless, broadband, data, video, and enterprise services.
+Managements are shifting the mix in favor of wireless, broadband, data, video, and enterprise services, and that trend is accelerating.
 In these expansion markets, peer competition is significant.
 Cable companies also pose a threat to market share.
 Integrated service providers have large capital budgets to construct and maintain networks.
 Strong cash flow from wireline operations helps to fund expansion businesses and manage debt burdens.
 Aggressive lobbying efforts have enabled the telcos to limit regulatory constraints, especially in the video service venue.